 During this procedure, a technician inserts carbon dioxide just beneath the skin.
 This is thought to increase blood flow to the area, which may help reduce the appearance of cellulite.
 You may experience discomfort and temporary bruising.

-You may see results after 7 to 10 treatments.
+You may see results after